Madagascar plover

-The Madagascar plover (Charadrius thoracicus), also known as the black-banded plover, is a small (37 g) monogamous shorebird in the family Charadriidae, native to western Madagascar.
+The Madagascar plover (Anarhynchus thoracicus), also known as the black-banded plover, is a small (37 g) monogamous shorebird in the family Charadriidae, native to western Madagascar.
 It inhabits shores of lagoons, coastal grasslands, and breeds in salt marshes.
 These plovers mainly nest in open grassland and dry mudflats surrounding alkaline lakes.
 The species is classified as vulnerable by the IUCN because of its low breeding success, slow reproductive rate, and weak adaptation to increasing habitat loss, leading to declining population numbers.

 Description

 Adult males and females have sexually monomorphic plumage, however females are slightly heavier than males and have longer wings, suggesting slight sexual dimorphism.
 The breeding plumage of the Madagascar plover consists of a white forehead bordered by a black bar and a black crown band, with a white crown band just above.
 An extra black band is present running from behind the eye, around the hind neck, along with a thick black band across upper chest.
 The rest of the face is white.
 Adults weigh 31-43 g, with females weighing on average 37.8 g and males 36.4 g.
 From the mantle and scapular feathers to the rump, the plumage is greyish brown.
 The central two feathers of the tail are grey/brown, with the outer feathers a lighter shade with darker distal bands and white tips.
 The underparts are white, with a rufous lower belly and undertail coverts.
 The bill, legs and eyes are black during the breeding season.
 Outside of breeding season, the species' appearance is duller, with the black markings more brown.
 Downy young weigh about 7.1 g and have a lime-green bill that turns brownish black towards the tip, with brown eyes and dull lime-green legs.